desmos-labs/desmos/README.md

 #### Configuration

-The `make localnet-start` creates files for a 4-node testnet in `./build` by calling the `demosd testnet` command.
+The `make localnet-start` creates files for a 4-node testnet in `./build` by calling the `desmosd testnet` command.
 This outputs a handful of files in the `./build` directory:

 ```bash